 \section{Stabilization of a Mott insulator}

 Having demonstrated the ability to stabilize a lattice site with a single photon, we now employ it to stabilize many-body states in the Bose-Hubbard chain.
 The single stabilized site acts like a spectrally narrow-band photon source that is continuously replenished.
-Photons from it sequentially tunnel into and gradually fill up the many-body system until adding further photons requires an energy different from that of the source, resulting in an \emph{ordered} many-body state in the Hubbard chain.
+Photons from it sequentially tunnel into and gradually fill up the many-body system until adding further photons requires an energy different from that of the source, resulting in ordering of the photons by their strong coherent interaction into a Mott insulator with near-perfect site-to-site particle number correlation in the Hubbard chain~\cite{greiner2002quantum}.

 In order for this stabilization method to work, the target phase must satisfy certain conditions, illustrated for the current system in Fig.~\ref{fig:4_mott}\textbf{a}.
 The phase should be incompressible with respect to particle addition~\cite{ma2017autonomous}: Once the target state is reached, the stabilizer should be unable to inject additional photons into the system; at the same time, when a photon is lost from the target state (due to decay into the environment), the stabilizer must refill the hole defect efficiently.
-This requires that the hole- and particle- excitation spectra of the target state be spectrally resolved (with gap $\sim \Delta_{\textrm{comp}}$).
+This requires that the hole- and particle- excitation spectra of the target state be spectrally separated (with gap $\sim \Delta_{\textrm{comp}}$).
 In addition, when refilling a hole, we must avoid driving the system into excited states with the same number of photons as the target state-- requiring the target phase to exhibit a many-body gap $\Delta_{\textrm{mb}}$.
 The stabilizer, as a continuous photon source, thus needs to be narrow-band compared to both the many-body gap and the gap between the hole states and the particle states, but sufficiently broad-band to spectroscopically address all hole states.
 The performance of the many-body stabilizer is then determined by how efficiently the hole defects in the many-body state can be refilled-- a combined effect of the repumping rate of the single site stabilizer at energy $\epsilon_k$ (where $k$ is the quasi-momentum of the hole) and the wavefunction overlap between the defect state and the stabilizer site.